reacton-js/creaton/README.md

 <br>

-**extends** is a static property responsible for creating [customized components](https://javascript.info/custom-elements#customized-built-in-elements), i.e. those that are embedded in standard HTML elements, for example:
+**extends** – this static property responsible for creating [customized components](https://javascript.info/custom-elements#customized-built-in-elements), i.e. those that are embedded in standard HTML elements, for example:

 ```html
 <body>